State Railway of Thailand: History

-On 7 April 2020, the Thai cabinet named Nirut Maneephan as the new chief of the SRT, the 29th governor in its history.
+On 7 April 2020, the Thai cabinet named Nirut Maneephan as the new chief of the SRT, its 29th governor.
 As of 2020 SRT had 4,044 km of track, all of it meter gauge except the Airport Link.
 Nearly 91% was single-track railway (3685 km) while 6%, mainly important sections around Bangkok, were double-track railway (251 km) and 3% were triple-track railway (107 km).
 The network serves 47 provinces and around 35 million passengers annually.
 The passenger count is expected to double by 2032, when the network grows to 6463 km to serve 61 provinces.

 SRT issues

 Buildings of the State Railway of Thailand headquarters, near Bangkok (Hua Lamphong) railway station.